tarwn/lessthandot-hugo/blogs/content/posts/2013-01-03-book-review-expert-performance-indexing.md

 ### 5 of 5 Stars

 This book is already one of the most valuable resources in my library.
-I know it will be referenced frequently (it already has been, and it’s littered with Post-It flags).
+I know it will be referenced frequently (it already has been, and it's littered with Post-It flags).
 I recommend anyone that works with SQL Server – whether as a developer, a DBA, or any combination thereof – pick up this book and read it.
-You don’t have to be a SQL Server expert to pick up this book and learn from it, and even experienced users will learn something new and interesting.
-You won’t find a more comprehensive index resource anywhere.
+You don't have to be a SQL Server expert to pick up this book and learn from it, and even experienced users will learn something new and interesting.
+You won't find a more comprehensive index resource anywhere.

  [1]: http://www.apress.com/9781430237419
  [2]: http://www.jasonstrate.com/